-- 1) Collect observations targeted at better understanding internal processes contributing to tropical structure and intensity change [APHEX Goals 1, 3]. - 2) Collect observations targeted at better understanding the response of tropical to their changing environment, including changes in vertical wind shear, moisture and underlying oceanic conditions [APHEX Goals 1, 3]. - 3) Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in tropical cyclones.
-These measurements include improved three-dimensional representation of the tropical cyclone wind field, more spatially dense thermodynamic sampling of the boundary layer, and more accurate measurements of ocean surface winds and underlying oceanic conditions [APHEX Goal 2]
+- 1) Collect observations targeted at better understanding internal processes contributing to mature hurricane structure and intensity change [APHEX Goals 1, 3]. - 2) Collect observations targeted at better understanding the response of mature hurricanes to their changing environment, including changes in vertical wind shear, moisture and underlying oceanic conditions [APHEX Goals 1, 3]. - 3) Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in mature hurricanes.
+These measurements include improved three-dimensional representation of the hurricane wind field, more spatially dense thermodynamic sampling of the boundary layer, and more accurate measurements of ocean surface winds and underlying oceanic conditions [APHEX Goal 2]

-Motivation: This effort aims to improve our understanding of microwave scatterometer retrievals of the ocean surface wind field and to evaluate new remote sensing techniques/technologies.
+Motivation: This effort aims to improve our understanding of microwave scatterometer retrievals of the ocean surface wind field, improve existing remote sensing observations of ocean surface winds, and to evaluate new remote sensing techniques/technologies.
 The Ocean Winds experiment is part of an ongoing field program for which the goal is to further our understanding of microwave scatterometer and radiometer retrievals of the atmospheric and ocean surface winds in high wind speed conditions and in the presence of rain for all wind speeds.
 This knowledge is used to help improve and interpret operational wind retrievals from current and future satellite-based sensors.
 The hurricane environment provides the adverse atmospheric and ocean surface conditions required.

-Background: The NOAA/NESDIS/Center for Satellite Applications and Research in conjunction with the University of Massachusetts (UMASS) Microwave Remote Sensing Laboratory, Tomorrow.io (formerly Remote Sensing Solutions), the NOAA/AOML/Hurricane Research Division, and the NOAA/OMAO/Aircraft Operations Center have been conducting flight experiments during the hurricane season for the past several years.
-The Imaging Wind and Rain Airborne Profiler (IWRAP), which is also known as the Advanced Wind and Rain Airborne Profiler (AWRAP), was designed and built by the University of Massachusetts.
+Background: The NOAA/NESDIS/Center for Satellite Applications and Research in conjunction with the University of Massachusetts (UMASS) Microwave Remote Sensing Laboratory, Tomorrow.io (formerly Remote Sensing Solutions), Agile Radar, the NOAA/AOML/Hurricane Research Division, and the NOAA/OMAO/Aircraft Operations Center have been conducting flight experiments during the hurricane season for the past several years.
+The Imaging Wind and

+2025 NOAA/AOML/HRD Hurricane Field Program - APHEX

+Rain Airborne Profiler (IWRAP), which is also known as the Advanced Wind and Rain Airborne Profiler (AWRAP), was designed and built by the University of Massachusetts.
 IWRAP consists of two dual-polarized, dual-incidence angle radar profilers operating at Ku-band and at C-band, which measure profiles of volume reflectivity and Doppler velocity of precipitation in addition to the ocean surface backscatter with a 30m range resolution.
-Last hurricane season, we installed and operated the azimuthally scanning C-band antenna for the first second season since 2014.
-The Stepped-Frequency Microwave Radiometer (SFMR), which exhibited significant problems on N42 during the last hurricane season, and GPS dropsonde system are also essential instrumentation on the NOAA-P3 aircraft for this effort.
-KaIA, a Ka- and Ku-band interferometric altimeter radar system, will be installed again to enable finer resolution measurements at the air-sea boundary to help decouple what is happening at the interface in the storm environment.
-The UMASS Simultaneous Frequency Microwave Radiometer (Vilardell Sanchez et al. 2021) is another instrument developed by UMASS to measure ocean surface wind speed and intervening rain rate in steep gradients.
-The lack of available instrument ports or a wing pod has prevented this instrument from being installed since 2019.
+This season the Rain Ocean Atmosphere Radar System (ROARS) will be installed in the location where the IWRAP C-band antenna is typically installed.
+There will be a ROARS installed on both P-3s.
+ROARS is a next generation radar system that promises to provide wave, wind and precipitation retrievals.
+The Stepped-Frequency Microwave Radiometer (SFMR), which exhibited significant problems during the last hurricane season, and GPS dropsonde system are also essential instrumentation on the NOAA-P3 aircraft for this effort.
+KaIA, a Ka- and Ku-band altimeter radar system, will be installed again to enable finer resolution measurements at the air-sea boundary to help decouple what is happening at the interface in the storm environment.